-Management Approach is the organization's involvement in the impact?
-The Company advertises its products through digital marketing and other promotional means.
-The Company ensures that it complies with existing laws and regulations pertaining to product promotions and advertising.
+- Management Approach is the organization's involvement in the impact?
+The Company ensures that it complies with digital marketing and other promotional means. existing laws and regulations pertaining to product promotions and advertising.
 What are the Risk/s Identified?
-Management Approach Misunderstanding or interpretation on marketing content The Company ensures that its marketing messages are communicated clearly.
+Management Approach Misunderstanding or interpretation on marketing The Company ensures that its marketing content messages are communicated clearly.
 What are the Opportunity/ies Identified?
-Management Approach Digital marketing has significant impacts on the Company's overall marketing efforts and can influence decision makers.
+Management Approach Digital marketing has significant impacts on the The Company's digital marketing efforts Company's overall marketing efforts and can ensures that its mission and vision are properly influence decision makers. conveyed.